huggingface/hub-docs/docs/hub/repositories-best-practices.md

----
-title: Getting Started with Repositories
----

-<h1>Best practices with repositories</h1>
+# Best practices with repositories

 Here are some additional best practices to help you get the most out of your repository.